mbharanya/Learning-Scala/Learning.md

 My notes for the "official" book about scala.
 Peppered with comments and some resources from [the scala cookbook](http://scalacookbook.com/)

 # Pattern matching
-It's just like switch case!
+It's just like switch case (but much much more powerful)!

 _This means you always have to make sure that all cases are covered, even if it means adding a default case where there’s nothing to do_